 Things to do at Casey Fields Park

-Casey Fields park is a great location to bring the family.
-Its primarily a large sporting complex spanning almost 80 hectares with a surrounding football ground, soccer ground, soccer field, athletics track, bike circuit, tennis courts and more.
-Some of our well know sporting teams train here regularly.
+Casey Fields is a family-friendly fishing location that has been stocked with 50,000 fish since 1990.
+It’s a great location to bring the family with a good variety of fish species to catch.
+It’s primarily a large sporting complex spanning almost 80 hectares with a surrounding football ground, soccer ground, soccer field, athletics track, bike circuit, tennis courts and more.
+Some of our well-known sporting teams train here regularly.
 There are also playgrounds for the kids, lots of areas to run around, BBQ facilities, sculptures, water activities and more making it a good location for a day outing.

 Watch our detailed video guide on our top 10 redfin lures below